johnsusek/vue-test-declarative/README.md

 👉 [TodoMVC Example Test Suite](https://github.com/johnsusek/vue-test-declarative/blob/master/docs/examples/Vuex-TodoMVC.vuetest)

+# Tips

+💡 Set the syntax highlighting in your editor to vue, vue-html, or xml when working with .vuetest files.

 # Feedback

 **Feedback encouraged**, please file a github issue.
 This is the early days of this project so your feedback is critical in guiding the design!